JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 You can view a list of all available intention actions as well as enable/disable them using the [Intentions List](https://www.jetbrains.com/help/idea/intention-actions.html#intention-settings) in <ui-path>Settings | Editor | Intentions</ui-path>.

+See the [Intention Action Preview](code_intentions_preview.md) topic on providing a preview of changes that can be made by executing an intention.

 ## Techniques Used

 The [conditional_operator_intention](%gh-sdk-samples-master%/conditional_operator_intention) sample plugin illustrates the use of the following techniques: